-Apr 22 in Ant Problems
+In Ant Problems

+Ants in the house is a problem all of us have likely encountered one time or another.
 The most often seen species of Ant is the Black Garden Ant.
 Ants seen foraging in homes will be the workers seeking sweet items to take back to feed to the Queen and the larvae in the nest colony.
 These colonies can range in size from a few dozen to a million in large wide spreading nests.
 Ants have spread to most areas on Earth and are well known for their social structure.

 Biology and behaviour

 Ants are part of the Hymoneptra order, which includes bees and wasps.
 Ant bodies follow the same build of head, body and thorax.
 They communicate with a combination of pheromones, smell and touch.

 Flying ants are the reproductive males and females and will be seen in mating dances in July and August for a few days.
 The female will then seek a nest site where she will lay eggs in the spring to hatch and start a new colony.
 The nest building can be subterranean, under stones or logs and uses plant matter and soil.